Canaveral National Seashore is where I go to take a trip back in time to the Old Florida I miss so much. I consider it the best beach in Florida.

 In the first part of the twentieth century, the village shifted from agriculture to tourism and "gentleman farming".
 The little community became more accessible because the railroad came to the mainland across Mosquito Lagoon.

 The last remaining home of this community is the Eldora State House.
 It was built in 1913.
-It has been restored and is open to the public.
+This historic home has been restored and is open to the public.
+There is a small museum with artifacts and photos.

 You can even sit in a rocking chair on the front porch and enjoy the peace and quiet of the surrounding live oaks.